TylSpiegel/scn/readme.md

 ### Encouragement and Facilitation of Musical Work

 During rehearsals, there is often a more experienced person who leads the direction.
-However, at home, everyone is left to their own devices.
+However, at home, everyone is left with his/her own musical abilities.
 The goal is to find ways to make this preparation less daunting.
 For this, there is the provision of content (scores, audios, lyrics, translations); but also the development (ongoing) of a player that helps in rehearsing certain segments, listening selectively to parallel voices...